MattSegal/devblog/content/infra/django-nginx-reverse-proxy-config.md

 Hello World
 ```

-We can also request some random path inside this virtual server and we get the same result:
+We can also request some random path and we get the same result:

 ```bash
 curl localhost/some/path/on/website